 Students in marine biology are encouraged to take advantage of the study abroad programs described below.
-Students must apply for these programs through the Office of International Education and URI financial aid may be applied to their cost.
-For information about how to start the application process, contact Dr. Webb or watch for announcements from the Marine Biology Program.
+Students must apply for these programs through the Office of International Education and URI financial aid is applied to the cost of these programs.
+For information about how to start the application process, watch for announcements from the Marine Biology Program.
 Students are strongly encouraged to consult with their academic advisor prior to starting the application process to understand how the program will fit into their course of study and if it might affect his/her graduation date.

 Spend a Fall Semester studying tropical marine biology including extensive field work and hands-on laboratory training.
 Students return to URI with new knowledge, new skills, and new insights into marine biology and how their career might evolve.
-Students must be 3rd or 4th year students (with junior or senior standing, a cumulative GPA of at least 2.7, and must have completed pre-requisite courses (BIO 262, 360), each with a grade of C+ or higher.
-In addition, each student needs to schedule a short interview with the URI Faculty Coordinator (Dr. Webb) prior to starting the application process through the Office of International Education.
-Information seminars are held each January and the APPLICATION DEADLINE is in March for the following Fall.
+Students must be 3rd or 4th year students (with junior or senior standing), have a cumulative GPA of at least 2.7, and must have completed pre-requisite courses (BIO 262, 360), each with a grade of C+ or higher.
+In addition, each student needs to schedule a short interview with the URI Faculty Coordinator (Dr. Webb or her designee) prior to starting the application process (through the Office of International Education).
+Information sessions are held each January and the APPLICATION DEADLINE is in March for the following Fall.
 Students are required to provide the URI Dive Safety Officer (Anya Hanson) with verification of SCUBA certification, medical exam, medical insurance and proof that they have had their SCUBA equipment inspected.
-All students seeking to attend the URI in Bermuda program must successfully complete the Introduction to Scientific Diving Workshop run by the URI Dive Safety Officer over a few days in May, immediately following final exams (see tentative schedule).
+All students seeking to attend the URI in Bermuda program must successfully complete the Introduction to Scientific Diving Workshop run by the URI Dive Safety Officer in May immediately following final exams.

 - BIO 469 Tropical Marine Invertebrates (5 cr.) – Prerequisite: Bio 360